 As we explained earlier, working on the side as an on-demand delivery or rideshare platform like Uber has many advantages for students because of its flexibility.
 A platform like this of course also has drawbacks, especially for temporary visa holders with limited working hours.

 As we know, Uber and other on-demand service platforms record a driver’s online time including while they are waiting for a job request.
-And this online time is calculated as 40 hours per fortnight, not just when you are on your way to pick up and deliver orders or passengers.
+And this online time is calculated as 48 hours per fortnight, not just when you are on your way to pick up and deliver orders or passengers.
 This may seem unfair to you, but it’s the law.

-What if I’m doing Uber more than 20 hours per week
+What if I’m doing Uber more than 20 hours per week (now 24 hours)

-Breach of visa condition is taken seriously by the Department of Home Affairs (DHA) Compliance section.
+Breach of visa conditions is taken seriously by the Department of Home Affairs (DHA) Compliance section.
 When you get caught, you may be visited by DHA officers to discuss the breach with them.
 Following an interview, you might also receive a letter about a visa cancellation notice.

 You may have the opportunity to explain why you breached your conditions and why your student visa should not be cancelled.
 However, facing immigration problems due to a side job it’s not worth the cost and time that you will spend dealing with it.

-If you’ve ever seen someone out there who works more than 40 hours per fortnight and they don’t get into any trouble.
+If you’ve ever seen someone out there who works more than 48 hours per fortnight and they don’t get into any trouble.
 Our advice is not to copy what they do.
 It’s just a matter of time until they get caught.

 FYI, international students in Australia

-Australia is one of the popular destinations for international students, mainly for Asian countries such as China, India, Nepal and Vietnam.
+Australia is one of the popular destinations for international students, mainly from Asian countries such as China, India, Nepal and Vietnam.
 Universities in the country are among the best in the world, such as the Australian National University (ANU), the University of Sydney, the University of Melbourne and several others.

 According to data from the Department of Education, there were 758,154 international students in the country up to December 2019.
 That number increased by about 9% from 2018 in the same month.
-Unfortunately, that number has decreased by around 9% in 2020 due to the Covid-19 pandemic, and now there are still around 686,104 students taking lessons.
+Unfortunately, that number decreased by around 9% in 2020 due to the Covid-19 pandemic, and now there are still around 686,104 students taking lessons.

 International education contributed $37.6B to the Australian economy in 2019, which was a $5B boost compared to the previous financial year.
 The economic contribution of the international education sector had grown by 15%.
-It was Australia largest service-based export and supports 240,000 jobs, business opportunities and economic growth.
+It was Australia’s largest service-based export and supports 240,000 jobs, business opportunities and economic growth.